MrStickyPiston portfolio

 Frequently asked questions

 When you open the app for the first time, you will see a login screen.
 The Sticky Hours app gets your schedule data from your schools Zermelo portal.
 To link the app to Zermelo, only your Zermelo portal id and linkcode are needed.
-See below for more information on how to do this.
+See the section above for more information on how to do this.

 What is my Zermelo portal id?